governance-foundation/governance.foundation/docusaurus/docs/knowledgefund/ontouml-research-todo.md

 - a note on where the prevention model is sufficient and where Governance Foundation must extend it
 - candidate concepts for mitigation, resilience, and recovery ontology work

-### 6. Research well-founded enterprise architecture modeling
+### 6. Research well-founded enterprise architecture modeling (first pass captured in [Enterprise Architecture Ontology Mapping](/knowledgefund/enterprise-architecture-ontology-mapping/))

 **Why:**
 The ArchiMate chapter is useful, but Governance Foundation needs broader enterprise architecture mapping.